Nha Trang Air Base: First Indochina War

 The French Air Force opened an air training center for the fledgling RVNAF in 1951 and in March 1952 began training pilots, navigators and maintenance personnel at the base.

-On 4 January 1953 maintenance personnel from the USAF 24th Air Depot Wing at Clark Air Base were sent on temporary duty to Nha Trang to provide maintenance support for Douglas C-47 Skytrain's provided to the French Air Force, they would be replaced by French crews on 14 August 1953.
+On 4 January 1953 maintenance personnel from the USAF 24th Air Depot Wing at Clark Air Base were sent on temporary duty to Nha Trang to provide maintenance support for Douglas C-47 Skytrains provided to the French Air Force, they would be replaced by French crews on 14 August 1953.

 In May 1953 USAF crews delivered 6 Fairchild C-119 Flying Boxcars to Nha Trang, these were then flown by Civil Air Transport crews to Cat Bi Air Base.

 RVNAF use

 On 7 July 1955 the RVNAF took over the Nha Trang Training Center and formed the 1st and 2nd Liaison Squadrons equipped with Cessna L-19s.
 At this time Nha Trang had a 5900 ft asphalt runway that could be extended.

 In December 1961 the RVNAF 2nd Fighter Squadron equipped with North American T-28A/B Trojan's was formed at Nha Trang.
-In late 1961 4 USAF T-28 pilots from Operation Farm Gate were sent to Nha Trang to train RVNAF crews.
+In late 1961 four USAF T-28 pilots from Operation Farm Gate were sent to Nha Trang to train RVNAF crews.
 The 2nd Fighter Squadron became fully operation in mid-1962.
 It was renamed the 516th Fighter Squadron in January 1963.

 In September 1962 the RVNAF 12th Air Base Squadron was formed at the base.

 In September 1963 the USAF opened a training center at the base equipped with L-19s.
-RVNAF flight crews would undergo 1 month of preflight training followed by 3 months of primary flight training with a total of 80 flying hours.
+RVNAF flight crews would undergo one month of preflight training followed by three months of primary flight training with a total of 80 flying hours.

 In February 1964 the 516th Fighter Squadron moved to Da Nang Air Base.

 In June 1964 the 116th Liaison Squadron equipped with O-1s was activated at the base.

 In January 1965 the RVNAF 62nd Tactical Wing and 516th Fighter Squadron, equipped with Douglas A-1H Skyraiders deployed to Nha Trang from Pleiku Air Base while a new runway was built at Pleiku.

 In August 1965 the 524th Fighter Squadron equipped with A-1s was activated at the base.

 On 30 June 1969 all Douglas AC-47 Spooky gunships of D Flight, 3rd Special Operations Squadron were transferred to the RVNAF at the base.